 Here’s a summary of the technical benefits of the X-BOW® on the Greg Mortimer:

 - Lower acceleration levels

 - Lower speedloss

-How will the X-BOW® 'redefine expedition cruising'?
+How is the X-BOW® ‘redefining expedition cruising’?

 At Aurora Expeditions, our main goal is to provide passengers with a safe, comfortable and enjoyable cruising experience.
 Of course, as we all know, Mother Nature can often have something to say about this as we venture into some of the most isolated and dangerous waters on the planet.